-30-Minute Cinnamon and Black Bean Loaded Chili – If you’re looking for a unique spin on classic chili, this EASY and DELICIOUS beef chili recipe is the one!!
+30-Minute Loaded Chocolate Chili — If you’re looking for a unique spin on classic chili, try this EASY and DELICIOUS chocolate chili recipe made with cocoa powder and cinnamon!
 Hearty comfort food that’s on the healthier side and perfect for chilly weather!!

 I love chili, especially in the winter, because it’s hearty and warms me up from the inside out.

-This chili is easy, ready in 30 minutes, and loaded with a variety of spices and ingredients that although I’ve never made chili with many of them in the past, namely cinnamon, dark chocolate, brown sugar, and Fisher Walnut Halves and Pieces, it all totally works.
+This chocolate chili is easy, ready in 30 minutes, and loaded with a variety of spices and ingredients that although I’ve never made chili with many of them in the past — namely cinnamon, dark chocolate, brown sugar, and Fisher Walnut Halves and Pieces — it all totally works.

 For this chili recipe you’ll need: